Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

     - Example: The sorting example shown earlier, you do not need to know how the  sorting algorithm works to verify the output.
       You can learn about more common properties from [this post](https://fsharpforfunandprofit.com/posts/property-based-testing-2/)

-Lets demonstrate one of the properties mentioned above, the *inverse property*
+Let's demonstrate one of the properties mentioned above, the *inverse property*

 ### Example: Serialization/Deserialization
 Let's look at an example that tests the serialization and deserialization of a `User` object.